Day of the Dead in Oaxaca with Kids: A Family Cultural Guide for November

 Dia de los Muertos in Oaxaca is so much more than nighttime parades.
 Daytime is packed with workshops and markets that work beautifully for kids:

-- Visit a family ofrenda: tour companies arrange respectful visits to a local family who is hosting an open ofrenda for the holiday.
-This is the single most cultural experience you can give your kids.
+- Visit a family ofrenda.
+Tour companies arrange respectful visits to a local family who is hosting an open ofrenda for the holiday.
+Single most cultural experience you can give your kids.
+Worth picking a reputable, locally-run operator.
+Anyone advertising "authentic Day of the Dead tour" on a billboard is probably not it.

 Food Your Kids Will Actually Eat

 Oaxaca is a foodie city and your kids do not need to be foodies to love it.
 Pan de muerto, the slightly sweet bread topped with bone-shaped dough, is universally loved.
 So is hot chocolate, which Oaxaca is famous for, made with water rather than milk and whisked frothy with a wooden molinillo.
-Tlayudas, the giant crispy tortillas with toppings, are basically Mexican pizza, and they work for picky eaters who only want cheese and beans.
+Tlayudas, the giant crispy tortillas with toppings, are basically Mexican pizza.
+They work for picky eaters who only want cheese and beans.

-For the moms who want to take this magic home, Mely Martinez's The Mexican Home Kitchen cookbook has straightforward recipes for the dishes you will eat in Oaxaca, including a beautiful pan de muerto recipe my kids beg for in October every year.
+And as long as we are on food: the mole.
+Oaxaca has seven traditional moles, and the negro is the one to start with.
+Don Luis taught me to make mole over six months in San Miguel, and I will tell you that the first spoonful of a properly made Oaxacan mole negro will reset your understanding of Mexican food.
+For the moms who want to take this magic home, Mely Martinez's The Mexican Home Kitchen cookbook has straightforward recipes for the dishes you will eat in Oaxaca, including a beautiful pan de muerto recipe Bella begs for in October every year.

 Talking to Kids About Death the Oaxacan Way

-The single biggest gift Oaxaca gave my kids was a different framework for thinking about death.
+The single biggest gift Oaxaca gave Bella was a different framework for thinking about death.
 The Oaxacan view, broadly, is that the dead are not gone, they are visiting.
 The marigolds and copal incense help guide them home.
-The food on the ofrenda is not a sad offering, it is what your grandfather loved and you are sharing it with him.
-There is laughter, music, and presence.
+The food on the ofrenda is not a sad offering.
+It is what your grandfather loved and you are sharing it with him.
+There is laughter, music, presence.

 Talk to your kids before the trip about the people in your own family who have passed.
 Bring a small photo to put on a hotel ofrenda or a shrine in the cemetery if that feels right.
 Let your kids ask questions and give them honest answers.
-By the end of the week, my eight year old was the one explaining to younger cousins that Tia Clara was not gone, she just lived in a different room of the house now.
+By the end of our first week, four-year-old Bella was the one explaining to her cousin that her great-grandma was not gone, she just lived in a different room of the house now.
+I still tear up about it.

 What to Pack for Day of the Dead in Oaxaca

-Oaxaca in late October and early November is mild during the day, around 75 to 80 F, and cool at night, dropping into the 50s.
+Oaxaca in late October and early November is mild during the day, around 75-80°F, and cool at night, dropping into the 50s.
+The city sits at about 5,100 feet so altitude is not a wallop the way CDMX is, but you should still drink water.
 Layers matter.
 The streets are cobblestone, so leave the strollers with tiny wheels at home.
-Here is what made our packing list:

 - Washable face paint kit for hotel-room calavera designs and quick touch-ups

-- Anti-theft crossbody bag for crowded parade nights, since pickpockets do work the comparsa crowds
+- Anti-theft crossbody bag for crowded parade nights.
+Pickpockets do work the comparsa crowds.

 - Packing cubes to keep four or five family members organized in a small Oaxaca rental